 Gomphrena, also known as Globe Amaranth, is a genus of annual and perennial plants that produce unique and eye-catching flowers in shades of pink, purple, white, and red.
 Originally native to Central and South America, Gomphrena plants have gained popularity worldwide due to their hardiness, drought tolerance, and beauty.
-With their distinctive globe-shaped flowers, Gomphrena plants are a favorite among gardeners in floral arrangements, wreaths, and other decorative items.
+With their distinctive globe-shaped flowers, Gomphrena plants are a favorite among gardeners.

 The flowers of Gomphrena plants are distinctive and easily recognizable, as they resemble small globes or buttons that grow in clusters along the stems of the plants.
 The flowers can be pink, purple, white, or red and bloom from early summer until the first frost.
 The foliage of the plants is also attractive, with oval-shaped leaves that are typically green, although some varieties may have variegated foliage.

 Gomphrena provides showy flowers … and get this … they never need to be dead-headed.
 That’s right, they don’t require dead-heading.
 And, they bloom from spring till first frost.
 This makes Gomphrena the hardest working annual in your garden!!!

 Gomphrena also make excellent cut flowers and, when dried, can last several years.
 As if you needed more reasons to grow this wonderful annual flower.